gj-loitp/RetroMusicPlayer/FAQ.md

 ___

 ## **Q: Which file types are supported?**
-Retro Music uses the native media player that comes with your Android phone, so as long as a file type is supported by your phone, it's supported by Retro Music.
+Baby Music uses the native media player that comes with your Android phone, so as long as a file type is supported by your phone, it's supported by Baby Music.
 ___

 ## **Q: Why is my device slowing down when I'm using the app?**
-Retro Music is image intensive, it keeps images in the cache for quick loading.
+Baby Music is image intensive, it keeps images in the cache for quick loading.
 ___

-## **Q: The title "Retro Music" is showing on the top of the app, how can I fix this?**
+## **Q: The title "Baby Music" is showing on the top of the app, how can I fix this?**
 Clear the app's cache and data.
 ___